 credentialConfig.setRoleArn("<RoleArn>");

-// Specify the role session name.
-You can obtain the value from the ALIBABA_CLOUD_ROLE_SESSION_NAME environment variable.
+// Optional.
+The role session name.
+Default format: credentials-java-.
+You can also set this by using the ALIBABA_CLOUD_ROLE_SESSION_NAME environment variable.

 credentialConfig.setRoleSessionName("<RoleSessionName>");